Your relationship with food…

 Pema Chödrön

-When thinking about your relationship with food, it’s easy to get lured into focusing on the end result, like you need to –
+When thinking about your relationship with food, it’s easy to get lured into focusing on the result, like you need to –

 - stop stress eating